What other travelers are saying about Ryugeji Temple, Shizuoka

 Access is by car or bus.

-It might be better to visit by car.
+it's probably better to visit by car.
 The parking lot is quite large.

 I visited in the afternoon on a holiday,

-Admission fee is 400 yen per adult.
+Admission is 400 yen per adult.

-There's no need to go there.
+there's no need to go all the way there.

 I visited for the first time in about 50 years, and it's a truly magnificent temple.